 A Further Early Years safeguarding course should build upon the knowledge that you have already learned in your Introductory training.
 Suitable for managers, senior staff, and the Designated Safeguarding Lead Person in your setting, these courses should teach you how to handle safeguarding concerns in the workplace and beyond, including information about the necessary contacts in the event of a safeguarding incident, the required paperwork that you and staff in your workplace should be familiar with, plus advice for effective multi-agency working.

-Our online Further Child Protection training course is a fantastic choice for those with a need for Further Early Years safeguarding training.
+Our online Designated Safeguarding Lead Training course is a fantastic choice for those with a need for Further Early Years safeguarding training.
 The course takes around 1 to 2 hours to complete entirely online, and can be paused and restarted as many times as needed.
 On successful completion, you can download a fully verifiable Early Years safeguarding certificate immediately.

 Designated Safeguarding Leads and their deputies should however always check with their local authority first as some authorities require these post holders to attend a multi-agency face-to-face course run by themselves.